 In some cases, a database error may occur.
-In the application, such an error usually manifests as an error message related to SQL, indexes, a database procedure, or similar issues.
+In the application, such an error typically manifests as an error message related to SQL, indexes, a database procedure, or similar.

 Troubleshooting procedure